EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The `pos` command allows you to manage and retrieve POS events based on various parameters such as time, transaction details, and location.
+The `pos` command allows you to manage and retrieve POS events based on parameters such as time, transaction details, and site.

 ## COMMANDS